Skip to Content

 Illness, Injuries & Symptoms Vocabulary

 What are some ways to incorporate talking about body parts in Spanish in the classroom?
-Open up dialogue using some of the following illness, injuries and symptoms vocabulary.
+A great way is to open up dialogue using illness, injuries and symptoms vocabulary.
+This not only reinforces the body parts students have learned but also makes the lessons practical and engaging!

 El asma